cdown/chrisdown.name/source/_posts/2014-02-10-finding-out-why-package-was-held-back-with-apt.md

 ---
 layout: post
 title: Finding out why a package was held back with apt
-description:
-    "The default error message is not very helpful, but you can get debug output."
 ---

 I recently encountered some issues on a QA server where a package was being